Articles · Product philosophy

 Architecture intuition (without implementation trivia)

 A Next.js tool site can statically ship indexable explanations while the interactive surface runs as client-side JavaScript: crypto APIs, parsers, codecs, WASM when needed.
 Server routes appear where they must—optional generation, narrowly scoped agent execute endpoints—not as a grab bag for every transform.
-Keeping that seam sharp is how you keep privacy stories honest and operating costs predictable.
+Keeping that boundary clear is how the site keeps privacy claims honest and operating costs predictable.

 Likely directions